halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

-# Wrapping the LaunchDarkly SDK
+# Wrapping LaunchDarkly

-LaunchDarkly provides a [huge number of SDKs](https://launchdarkly.com/features/sdk/) for a broad list of languages, frameworks and platforms.
+LaunchDarkly provides [a lot of SDKs](https://launchdarkly.com/features/sdk/) for a broad list of languages, frameworks and platforms.
 These SDKs don't just offer an easy-to-use means of connecting your application to LaunchDarkly's API, but they also offer some really important additional functionality.
-For example, some server-side SDKs offer streaming of flag chamges (for language that support it), while some client-side SDKs allow for local caching of flag values in order to speed up the initial flag evaluation.
+For example, server-side SDKs offer streaming of flag changes for languages that support it, while some client-side SDKs allow for local caching of flag values in order to speed up the initial flag evaluation.

-While the SDKs are straightforward to use, you're still likely to encounter a number of situations where you may prefer to create your own custom wrapper around the API provided by the SDK.
+Even though the SDKs are straightforward to use, you're still likely to encounter a number of situations where you may prefer to create your own custom wrapper around the API provided by the SDK.
 In this article, I want to explore some scenarios and examples for doing that.
 The goal isn't to give you "copy-and-paste" wrapper options for every SDK – that'd be an awfully long article – but rather to offer some guidance on why you might create one and how you might approach it.

 ### The Example